filecoin-project/sp-automation/README.md

 This Ansible playbook will perform basic wallet management for you.
 This utilises Ansible facts (via `facts.d` in `/etc/ansible/facts.d`) and is still undergoing improvements.

 # Credits
 The SP Automation Stack was originally written by contributors to Protocol Labs & Filecoin Foundation.
+It is made available under the Dual Stack Permissive Licence.

+We are:

-Bob Dubois: @bobdubois
+* Bob Dubois: @bobdubois
-Anjor Kanekar: @anjor
+* Anjor Kanekar: @anjor
-Angelo Schalley: @Angelo-gh3990
+* Angelo Schalley: @Angelo-gh3990
-Orjan Roren: @rjan90
+* Orjan Roren: @rjan90
-Benjamin Arntzen: @zorlin
+* Benjamin Arntzen: @zorlin